jihankusuma/sentiment-analysis-tokopedia-review_2025/README.md

 Additionally, this project was built using **Jupyter Notebook** and **Python** to demonstrate real-world application of **Natural Language Processing (NLP)** and supervised machine learning in understanding public perception of the **Tokopedia mobile application** through user reviews.

-The analysis starts from scraping user reviews directly from the Tokopedia app, followed by data preprocessing, modeling, and evaluation stages.

 ---

 ## 🏗️ Project Structure: